This is a preview of the members only post An Extracted Tacit Mental Model of Business Expertise. It is also part of a series on business expertise.

 - Buffett’s quote “I am a better investor because I am a businessman, and a better businessman because I am an investor” makes more sense when seen through the lens of the triad — it's likely that exposure to equity investing or actual business operations would shore up one or more of the three categories.
 As a trivial example, a businessperson without a competent understanding of capital markets is missing one leg of the triad; an investor without a sufficiently realistic understanding of business operations (supply) is missing another.

 - Everything in An MBA for Business Operators may be organised neatly into one of these three categories.
 In fact, if you look at Permanent Equity’s checklist through the lens of the triad, you’d realise that it is a mix of supply and capital considerations … but leaves out demand.
-This makes sense — to a private equity fund like PE, the demand/strategy side of things is the bit that is most specific to the individual business, and cannot be generalised.
+This makes sense — to a private equity fund like Permanent Equity, the demand/strategy side of things is the bit that is most specific to the individual business, and cannot be generalised.

 - Can management consultants or former VCs become good business operators?
 With the triad in mind, we can be more specific about what must happen: management consultants are likely better equipped in the demand leg of the triad, with some understanding of the finance leg; VCs are better equipped in the finance leg, and somewhat skilled in the demand leg.
 How well they do is how quickly they level up on the supply leg of the triad, and how well they internalise the relationships between all three.